turcuciprian/easy-countdown-timer/readme.txt

 1. This is the admin panel view of the plugin where you select a End date you want to count the days to and you can get the shortcode you want to use

+2. This is the styles page of the admin panel view of the plugin where you select a End date you want to count the days to and you can get the shortcode you want to use

-2. This is a admin panel post page where you post the shortcode (example)
+3. This is a admin panel post page where you post the shortcode

-3, This is the site front end that's showing the result of the shortcode used with the easy coutdown timer plugin
+4. This is the site front end that's showing the result of the shortcode used with the easy coutdown timer plugin

 == Changelog ==